Gumshoe21/Hashnode/cl252j3t301v7qynv0zo1hj5m.md

 ## Watch At a Slower Speed

 I know, I know - you're taking a 48 hour course and that's long enough as it is.
 I hear you!
 But hear me out...
-There's a few good reasons you should (not always, but sometimes) watch your lectures at a lower speed.
+There's a few good reasons you should (not always, but sometimes) watch your lectures at a slower speed.

-For one, there are some lecturers out there who simply talk too fast; in that case, watching at a lower speed is almost essential.
+For one, there are some lecturers out there who simply talk too fast; in that case, watching at a slower speed is almost essential.
 But here's the biggest reason: the knowledge you're consuming is *complicated*.
 I mean, that's the prime reason you're taking a course in the first place, right?
 To learn about something you don't understand well if at all.
-Watching lectures at a lower speed will enable you to focus better on each part of the lecture rather than letting the words blow you by.
+Watching lectures at a slower speed will enable you to focus better on each part of the lecture rather than letting the words blow you by.
 I've found that if the lecture is too fast and the content is complicated, I tend to rewind the video anyway so I can hear it for a second or third time.

 ## Watch Lectures Multiple Times

 The great thing about taking an online course is that you can not only work at your own pace, but you can view the content as many times as you like.
 Take advantage of this fact.
 It sometimes takes me three or more sit-throughs to fully absorb the material presented.
 There's no need to feel discouraged or demoralized by the fact that it's not clicking on the first watch.
 Again, these lectures can be complicated.
-I remember watching Jonas Schmedtmann's explanation of the concept of JavaScript closures several times before I started to understand it even a little.
+I remember watching Jonas Schmedtmann's explanation of the concept of JavaScript closures several times before I began to understand it even a little.

 (by the way, please take [Jonas Schmedtmann's courses](https://www.udemy.com/user/jonasschmedtmann/) on Udemy if you are a beginner web developer (or even an experienced one.)
 He is one of the best instructors on the platform, if not the entire web.)